John Dehlin

 John Parkinson Dehlin (/də'lɪn/) is an American podcast host.
 He holds a PhD in psychology.
 Dehlin founded the Mormon Stories Podcast, as well as several other podcasts, blogs, and websites.
 He was an influential early participant in the "Mormon blogosphere," and blogs at Patheos.com.
 He advocates for LGBT rights.
-In January 2015, Dehlin was excommunicated from the Church of Jesus Christ of Latter-day Saints (LDS Church).
+In January 2015, Dehlin was excommunicated from the Church of Jesus Christ of Latter-day Saints (LDS Church) on the grounds he committed apostasy by being publicly critical of church leaders and the church's treatment of LGBTQ members.

 Early life and education

 Born in Boise, Idaho, and raised in Katy, Texas, he attended Brigham Young University (BYU) in Provo, Utah.
 He graduated summa cum laude with a Bachelor of Arts degree in political science in 1993.
 In 2007, Dehlin completed a Master of Science degree in Instructional Technology.
 In 2015, he received a doctorate in clinical and counseling psychology from Utah State University (USU).

 Career

 Early career

 After graduation, Dehlin worked for five years in software and as a consultant for Bain & Company, Arthur Andersen, Citicorp, Heidrick & Struggles, and the LDS Church.
 He then worked at Microsoft for seven years in programs for developers, marketing, speech technologies, and product demos.

 In 2004, Dehlin moved to Logan, Utah, to begin work under David A. Wiley at USU on OpenCourseWare-related projects.
 Dehlin would serve two years as USU's OpenCourseWare Consortium Coordinator and Director of Outreach for the Center for Open and Sustainable Learning, promoting OpenCourseWare to other universities, and a few years as director of the OpenCourseWare Consortium for the Massachusetts Institute of Technology (MIT).
 In January 2007, MIT hired Dehlin as the Director of the OpenCourseWare Consortium.